- Windows 10 users reported a boot issue that takes them directly to the BIOS menu.

-How do I stop my PC from automatically going to BIOS?
+What can I do if my PC automatically goes to BIOS?

 1. Check the hardware connection

 - If you recently added new hardware, fiddled with the existing hardware, or you simply moved your PC around, make sure everything is in order.

 Hardware not correctly plugged in could trigger the BIOS to open whenever you try to load Windows.